-1. Rhetoric and Research (fall) and Rhetoric and Composition (spring) (also gives high school English 3 credit)
+1. Rhetoric and Research (fall) and Rhetoric and Composition (spring) (6 total college credit hours) (also gives high school English 3 credit)

-2. Pre-Calculus (also gives high school Pre-calculus credit)
+2. Discovery Pre-Calculus (3 college credit hours) (also gives high school Pre-Calculus credit)

-3. Statistics (also gives high school 4th year math credit)
+3. Statistics (3 college credit hours) (also gives high school 4th year math credit)

-4. Earth and Space Science (also gives high school 4th year science credit)
+4. Introduction to Geoscience (3 college credit hours) (also gives high school 4th year science credit)

-5. Computer Science (also gives high school computer science elective credit)
+5. Computer Science (3 college credit hours) (also gives high school computer science elective credit)

-6. U.S. History I (fall) and II (spring) (also gives high school U.S. History credit)
+6. U.S. History I (fall) and II (spring) (6 total college credit hours) (also gives high school U.S. History credit)

-7. Physics I (also gives high school physics credit)
+7. Physics I (3 college credit hours) (also gives high school physics credit)

-How do I enroll in an OnRamps course?
+How does a student enroll in an OnRamps course?

 Please keep reading for more information on each OnRamps course.